 For purposes of a discretionary exemption application under Part 4 of the Instrument, the principal regulator is the principal regulator identified under sections 4.1 to 4.5 of the Instrument.
-Except under section 4.4.1, the principal regulator must be the securities regulatory authority or regulator in a specified jurisdiction.
-Section 4.1 of the Instrument specifies the following jurisdictions for this purpose: British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Ouébec, New Brunswick and Nova Scotia.
+Under these sections, Except under section 4.4.1, the principal regulator must be the securities regulatory authority or regulator in a specified jurisdiction.
+Section 4.1 of the Instrument specifies the following jurisdictions for purposes of Part 4this purpose: British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Québec, New Brunswick and Nova Scotia.